Did you know that only 9% of the plastic ever made has been recycled?

 Cotton buds are largely made of plastic, thanks to their polypropylene stem.
 They're one of the top 10 items found on beaches by volunteers for the Marine Conservation Society.
 People often wrongly flush them down the toilet and they end up passing through the sewage system and into the sea.
 They can be deadly to the unfortunate marine life that ingest them.

 The government has announced plans to ban these items.
 But why wait around for that to take effect?
 Ban them from your bathroom now.
 Instead, buy organic cotton buds with 100% biodegradable card sticks - available from supermarkets and chemists.

 Plastic-free bars in the bathroom

-Showering and hand-washing is something most of us (we hope!) do multiple times each day.
-When it comes to what gets our bodies in a lather there’s tonnes of choice; from gels and milks to soap bars and bath bombs.
+Showering and hand-washing are things most of us (we hope!) do multiple times each day.
+When it comes to what gets our bodies in a lather there’s tonnes of choice, from gels and milks to soap bars and bath bombs.

 What many of these products have in common is the plastic packing: the bottles, tubs, tubes and pots they often come in.
-Factor in daily use and that can add up to a heck of a lot of plastic.
-Especially if you live in a large family home.
+Factor in daily use and that can add up to a heck of a lot of plastic - especially if you're part of a large family.

-By far the most suggested tip on Facebook was to steer clear of liquid shower gels and hand wash.
+By far the most suggested tip from our Facebook followers was to steer clear of liquid shower gels and hand wash.
 Instead switch to solids, replacing these products with bars of soap.

-And because bar soap doesn’t contain as high a proportion of water as shower gels or liquid soaps they tend to last a lot longer and are more cost effective.
+And because bar soap doesn’t contain as high a proportion of water as shower gels or liquid soaps, bar soap tends to last a lot longer and is more cost effective.

-A Swiss study found the carbon footprint of liquid soap is 25% larger than bars on a per-wash basis.
+A Swiss study found the carbon footprint of liquid soap is 25% larger than soap in bar form on a per-wash basis.
 Liquid soap also needs 5 times more energy to produce and can use 20 times more packaging.
 All of this makes liquid soap heavier and less efficient to transport from the factory to your shower.